Hill Giants

 Actions

 Multiattack.
-The hill giant makes two tree trunk attacks.
-It may replace one tree trunk attack with a use of its brutal shove ability.
+The giant makes two tree Trunk Attacks, one of which it can replace with a use of its Brutal Shove.

 Tree Trunk.
 Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 18 (3d8 + 5) bludgeoning damage and be pushed 5 feet away.